Mille Miglia: Circuit variants

-The original route from 1927-1930 was run anti-clockwise and headed down to Rome via Piadena, Parma, Modena, Bologna, Florence, Siena and Viterbo, then it headed north up a mountainous route through Perugia and Gubbio, then would join the Adriatic sea route at Porto Recanti, then through Pesaro, Rimini, Forli, Bologna, Ferrara, Padova and Treviso.
-This variant used to use a route that went into the Dolomite town of Feltre then headed south towards Vincenza, Verona and then finally towards Brescia.
-The first part of the circuit was changed in 1931 where it bypassed the Piadena route and went directly south towards Cremona, and then went east and rejoined the existing route at Parma; this was used until 1933.
-The next route, used from 1934 to 1936 saw Feltre and the Dolomites section bypassed and a route that ran near Venice was added, but the rest of the route was the same.
+The original route from 1927 to 1930 was run anti-clockwise, and headed down to Rome via Piadena, Parma, Modena, Bologna, Florence, Siena and Viterbo, then it headed north up a mountainous route through Perugia and Gubbio, then would join the Adriatic sea route at Porto Recanati, then through Pesaro, Rimini, Forli, Bologna, Ferrara, Padova, and Treviso.
+This variant used to use a route via the Dolomite town of Feltre; then headed south towards Vicenza, Verona; and then finally, towards Brescia.
+The first part of the circuit was changed in 1931, bypassing the Piadena route and going directly south towards Cremona, and then going east and rejoining the existing route at Parma.
+This route was used until 1933.

+The next route, used from 1934 to 1936, saw Feltre and the Dolomites section bypassed, and a route that ran near Venice was added, but the rest of the route was the same.
 From 1937 to 1938, the route was substantially modified.
-Although the top half remained more or less the same the bottom half was rerouted at Florence to run west towards Lucca and Pisa, and then ran along the Tyrrehennian West Coast down through Livorno, Grosseto and Vetralla before reaching Rome.
+Although the top half remained more or less the same, the bottom half was rerouted at Florence to run west towards Lucca and Pisa, and then ran along the Tyrrhenian West Coast down through Livorno, Grosseto and Vetralla before reaching Rome.
 The circuit then went up and cut through the mountainous range, bypassing Perugia right up to Pesaro, and joining the existing route.
 This was the last of the pre-WWII Mille Miglia circuits that ran through Bologna twice.
-The 1940 event was called the "Grand Prix of Brescia" and was run on a very fast 100 km course in northern Italy, that went from Brescia, went west at the village of Le Grazie and then went north from Cremona back to Brescia.
+The 1940 event was called the "Grand Prix of Brescia", and was run on a very fast 100 km course in northern Italy, that went from Brescia, went west at the village of Le Grazie, and then went north from Cremona back to Brescia.